 In some cases, an honorarium may be a more suitable option instead of an agreement or contract.
 Learn more about honoraria.

 Individuals who come to campus with handouts or original education materials, as well as individuals who offer coaching or classroom components, act as a judge for a competition or facilitate any type of workshop or training are distinct from speakers and have a separate process for payment.
 You may not use a speaker agreement for these individuals.
 If you are uncertain as to whether an individual qualifies as speaker, please see your adviser for guidance.

 To ensure you have all required documentation for these types of services, please be sure to refer to our payment guide.

 Paying for Media-Related Services

-You may also hire external photographers, videographers and other media-related professionals, such as graphic designers, web designer and others.
+You may hire external photographers, videographers, and other media-related professionals, such as graphic designers, web designer and others.
 Refer to our payment guide to learn about the documentation required for all media-related services.

 Contracts and Agreements for Services or Venues

 Many services require a contract or agreement between Columbia and the invited guest(s).
 University policy prohibits students from signing contracts and agreements.
 This restriction applies even if your organization pays through a separately incorporated account or if your event is held off campus.